bevyengine/bevy_editor_prototypes/CONTRIBUTING.md

 The Design Book is written in `mdbook`, a very simple Rust-based tool for writing long-form documents.
 To install it, use `cargo install mdbook`.
 To open the book, change into the `design-book` folder in your terminal, then run `mdbook serve --open`.

+## Before Submitting a PR

+- Ensure you are up-to-date locally with the main bevy repo, we track bevy's `main` branch as a dependecy.